Choosing a College Major

 - What are some of the careers of graduates of the department?

-Visit the departments you are considering and ask for any information packets that might be available for prospective majors.
+Visit the departments you are considering and schedule time to speak with a faculty member to learn more.
 Talk with current students who have selected the major you are considering and perhaps sit in on a few classes to help determine what a particular major will entail.

 Some services designed to assist you in choosing a major include:

-Individual counseling is offered through the Career Center, Shilling Hall 103.
+Individual career coaching is offered through the Center for Academic & Professional Performance (The CAPP).
 Stop by or call 424-6294 to schedule an appointment.

-Several career assessments are available: Values Sort Worksheet, Self-Directed Search and Myers-Briggs Type Indicator.
+Several career assessments are available: Strengths Quest, Values Sort Worksheet, O*Net Next Move, and Myers-Briggs Type Indicator.

 THE NEXT STEP - EASY AS 1, 2, 3